drrosa/coderev/README.md

-# Code Editor
+# codeRev

-Code Editor is an online code editor built with the MERN stack.
-Users can write code and "jump" to various points in their written code.
+codeRev is an experimental coding tool built with the MERN stack.
+Users can write code and and "jump" to various points in their written code.
+This can be a useful tool for tracking one's thought process over time, coding interview practice, live presentations, etc.

 ## Technologies Used